Kankakee Kanks: Casey Stengel

-Illinois–Missouri League 1912 to 1914
+1912 to 1914: Illinois–Missouri League

 After the Kankakee Kays folded following the 1910 season, minor league baseball returned for the 1912 season.
 On May 16, 1912, the Clinton Champs from Clinton, Iowa, members of the Illinois-Missouri League, moved the franchise to Kankakee with a 2–5 record.
 The Mississippi River flood of 1912 corresponds with the Clinton franchise relocation that year.

 Playing the remainder of the 1912 season as the Kankakee Kanks, the team compiled a record of 54–51 while based in Kankakee.
 The Clinton/Kankakee team finished with an overall record of 56–56, placing fourth in the 1912 Illinois-Missouri League playing under managers Claude Suttles and Fred Wilson.
 The Kanks joined Illinois–Missouri League members Canton Highlanders, Champaign Velvets, Lincoln Abes, Pekin Celestials and Streator Speedboys in 1912 league play.

 Continuing play in the 1913 Illinois–Missouri League, the Kanks finished in third place.
-With a 35–51 record under manager Red Kelly, Kankakee finished the season 23.5 games behind the 1st place Lincoln Abes in the six–team league final standings.
+With a 35–51 record under manager Red Kelly, Kankakee finished the season 23.5 games behind the first place Lincoln Abes in the six–team league final standings.
 A.J.
 Holtzhouser of Kankakee led the Illinois-Missouri League with 118 total hits.

-In their final season of minor league play, the Kankakee Kanks folded during the 1914 season.
+In their final season of minor league play, the 1914 Kankakee Kanks folded before the end of the season.
 On July 3, 1914, Kankakee had a record of 14–33 when the franchise permanently disbanded.
-At the time they folded, Kankakee was 17.5 games behind the 1st place Lincoln Abes, who folded the same day.
+At the time they folded, Kankakee was 17.5 games behind the first place Lincoln Abes, who folded the same day.
 Kankakee played in 1914 under managers Harry Randall, Gene Connelly, Teddy Raines and William Hinley.
 The Illinois–Missouri League finished the 1914 season without the Kankakee and Lincoln teams.

 The Illinois–Missouri League permanently disbanded after the 1914 season.
 Kankakee, Illinois has not hosted another minor league team.

 The ballpark

 Kankakee minor league teams played home games at the ballpark adjacent to the Kankakee State Hospital.
 The ballpark had hosted a game featuring the Leland Giants against a hospital sponsored team in 1907.
 Because of the ballpark location, patients at the hospital could watch games from the hospital windows.
-Today, the hospital location is 100 E. Jeffery Street.
+Today, the hospital location is 100 East Jeffery Street in Kankakee, Illinois.